Inkrato/inkrato/README.md

 The release of this next generation version as open source software allows anyone to take advantage of it host a community site of their own, for free.

 Commercial instances and bespoke versions are available on request.
 Commercial enquires should be sent to feedback@inkrato.com

-This version is designed to replace the origional version of inkrato which can still be found at http://feedback.inkrato.com

 ## Licensing